ScottHMcKean/pid_diagrams/README.md

 This repository implements a multimodal processing pipeline for P&ID (Process & Instrumentation Diagrams) using Claude Sonnet models.
 The pipeline includes comprehensive data preprocessing with PDF-to-image conversion and intelligent tiling, zero-shot and few-shot extraction capabilities for metadata and tag identification, and robust evaluation metrics.
 The codebase is organized into modular components: `src/preprocess.py` handles PDF processing and image tiling with configurable DPI and overlap settings, `src/parser.py` manages OpenAI API integration for LLM-based extraction with retry logic and JSON parsing, and `src/config.py` provides type-safe Pydantic configuration management with field validation.
 Key features include automated tile generation from multi-page PDFs, intelligent image preprocessing with contrast enhancement and thresholding, and structured output parsing from LLM responses.

+We showed that tiles are the path forward for tag extraction.
+But that the model is hallucinating titles that don't exist.
+In order to improve our metadata capture, we are going to do two passes on the image.
+The first is a few-shot extraction of image metadata - titles, locations, revisions etc. The second is a tile by tile few shot extraction where we will curate samples ourselves to guide the model

 ## Local Development

 If you want to run the code locally, use local_notebooks and uv for dependency management.